As of October 1, 2015, all GS Gold Award proposals need to be submitted on the gogold website.

-The Girl Scout Gold Award is the highest and most prestigious award that Girl Scout Seniors and Ambassadors can earn.
+The Girl Scout Gold Award is the highest and most prestigious award that Girl Scout Seniors (grades 9 and 10) and Ambassadors (grades 11 and 12) can earn.
 When you decide to earn the Girl Scout Gold Award, you are on your honor to uphold the Standards of Excellence.
-These standards set a high benchmark for everything you do and invite you to think deeply, explore opportunities, and challenge yourself.
+These standards set a high benchmark for everything you do and invite you to think deeply, explore opportunities and challenge yourself.
 Following the Standards of Excellence challenges you to develop yourself as a leader, achieve the Girl Scout Leadership Outcomes and make a mark on your community that creates a lasting impact on the lives of others.

-• Submit a proposal to the review committee by the first of any month.
+Submit the online gogold application to the review committee by the first of any month.

-• Once your Take Action project is completed, submit the Final Report from GSCB’s Gold Award Workbook.
+Once your Take Action project is completed, submit the Final Report from the online gogold application.

 Girl Scout Gold Award Proposal Reviews